 Lacto-Ovo vegetarians make exceptions for animal products like eggs and dairy products.
 Collagen exists in eggshell membranes, but that would require eating far too many to be worth it.

 While egg whites and dairy products don’t contain collagen, they do have amino acids that can help your body produce collagen.
 Again, a varied diet with an emphasis on protein and vitamin C will work best.

-Collagen is component of your gut lining.
-Getting high quality sources of collagen can help support your gut health.
+Collagen is a component of your gut lining.
+Getting high-quality sources of collagen can help support your gut health.

 Flavored versions of collagen are a perfect way to add some variety to your collagen routine.
 Just be sure you’re mindful of the sugar content because it can have a negative effect on your collagen.

 Poor quality collagen will have a noticeably “off” and slightly salty taste.
 As a result, you not only won’t want to take it consistently, your absorption rate of collagen will also decrease.

 Collagen is easily one of the most amazing substances in the human body.
 It’s in so many different areas (skin, joints, eyes, etc).
 Even though it has the same base structure, it manages to modify itself just enough to perfectly fit wherever it’s needed.